 What is a fire risk assessment?

-A fire risk assessment is a process that involves a competent individual carrying out a systematic evaluation of commercial premises to assess the risk of fire, the likelihood that a fire could break out, and the consequences should a fire occur.
+A fire risk assessment is a fire prevention process that involves a competent individual carrying out a systematic evaluation of commercial premises to assess it and its surroundings for fire hazards.
+The assessment will take account of the risk of fire, the likelihood that a fire could break out, and the consequences in the event of a fire.

-The purpose of a fire risk assessment is to identify fire risks so that action can be taken to eliminate or reduce the potential causes of fire.
-This thorough fire risk assessment should review all possible eventualities for the use of the building and associated fire risks in order to ensure that people, processes and property will be protected from fire.
+The purpose of a fire risk assessment is to identify fire risks so that an action plan can be implemented to eliminate or reduce the potential causes of fire.
+This thorough fire safety risk assessment should review all possible eventualities for the use of the building and associated fire risks in order to ensure that people, processes and property will be protected from the risks of fire.

-The fire risk assessment will also determine the category of fire alarm system that is required.
+The significant findings of the fire risk assessment will also determine the category of fire alarm system that is required.

 In 2006, the Regulatory Reform Order Fire Safety (RRO) made it a legal responsibility for businesses to have a fire risk assessment.
 The order is designed to provide a minimum fire safety standard in all non-domestic premises.

-If you employ 5 people or more, you are required by law to have a written fire risk assessment for your business.
+If you employ 5 people or more, it is a legal requirement to have a written fire risk assessment for your business.
 This should be carried out by a competent person who can ensure that all legislation requirements are fulfilled.
-Currently there is no definition of competence, however Tecserv firmly believe that the fire risk assessment should be conducted by experienced professionals from reputable fire risk assessment companies.
+Currently there is no definition of competence.
+At Tecserv UK we firmly believe that the fire risk assessment should be conducted by experienced professionals such as a qualified fire risk assessor from reputable fire risk assessment companies.
 Preferably those who hold third-party accreditations, such as the qualifications issued by BAFE, or the Fire service training college.

 The order also states that in order to maintain fire safety standards, a company must appoint a Responsible Individual(RI).
 In circumstances whereby the company has multiple locations or departments there may be a requirement for several RI’s but there will always be one person with overall responsibility for maintaining fire safety procedures.